By Neo4j Staff | February 6, 2013

 Scheduled for Sunday, June 23 in New York, GRADES will aim to encourage discussion about the management of large-scale graph-shaped data, such as application areas and the challenges those applications face today.
 Experiences including use-case descriptions, system descriptions, war stories, and benchmarks are all important ingredients of the meeting.

 If this sounds like something you would like to participate in, we invite you to attend!
 Attendees will get the opportunity to meet the database research community, who will be presenting at the annual SIGMOD/PODS conference that kicks off that same evening.

 In addition, attendees may contribute to GRADES by co-authoring a short paper on applying graph data management technology to real-life applications: life science analytics, social network marketing, digital forensics, telecommunication network analysis, digital publishing, or anything else related to graph data management.If you have such experiences to share, or simply want more information, please contact me, Alex Averbuch (email@example.com).General registration info can be found here, and the call for papers here.

 Benchmark Task Force

-Another, important and exciting, aspect of the LDBC project that Neo is contributing to is benchmark design.
-Using experience gained from developing Neo4j, and from the continued feedback provided by Neo4j community members, we are helping shape the first LDBC graph database benchmark.
+Another important and exciting aspect of the LDBC project that Neo is contributing to is benchmark design.
+Using experience gained from the development of Neo4j and continual feedback from the Neo4j community, we are helping shape the first LDBC graph database benchmark.